Market Analysts see Merck & Co. Inc. [MRK] gaining to $130. Time to buy?

 Merck & Co.
-Inc. [NYSE: MRK] surged by $0.91 during the normal trading session on Tuesday and reaching a high of $110.86 during the day while it closed the day at $110.23.
+Inc. [NYSE: MRK] gained 0.77% on the last trading session, reaching $114.60 price per share at the time.
 The company report on June 20, 2023 at 6:45 AM that Merck Provides Update on Phase 3 KEYNOTE-585 Trial in Locally Advanced Resectable Gastric and Gastroesophageal Junction (GEJ) Adenocarcinoma.

 Merck (NYSE: MRK), known as MSD outside of the United States and Canada, today announced topline results from the Phase 3 KEYNOTE-585 trial, investigating KEYTRUDA, Merck’s anti-PD-1 therapy, in combination with chemotherapy as neoadjuvant treatment, followed by adjuvant treatment with KEYTRUDA plus chemotherapy, then KEYTRUDA monotherapy in patients with locally advanced resectable gastric and gastroesophageal junction (GEJ) adenocarcinoma.
 At a pre-specified interim analysis conducted by an independent Data Monitoring Committee, the study met one of its primary endpoints of pathological complete response (pCR) rate and demonstrated a statistically significant improvement in pCR rates compared with chemotherapy alone.
 For the primary endpoint of event-free survival (EFS), there was an improvement in the KEYTRUDA arm; however, results did not meet statistical significance per the pre-specified statistical analysis plan.
 The endpoint of overall survival (OS) was not formally tested since superiority was not reached for EFS.
 The safety profile of KEYTRUDA in this trial was consistent with that observed in previously reported studies.
 Results will be presented at an upcoming medical meeting.